 JSC Sachkhere Regional Hospital-Polyclinic Unification – 50 beds.

-The tariff for each vacated bed is determined by the Resolution N674 of the Government of Georgia, dated December 31, 2019.
-Medical institutions with a total number of beds less than or equal to 80 will be reimbursed by 100 GEL per bed per day; if there will be a need for more than 80 beds in the hospital, 120 GEL per day will be reimbursed for each bed.
+The tariff for each vacated bed is determined by the Resolution N674 of the GoG, dated December 31, 2019.
+Medical institutions with a total number of beds less than or equal to 80 will be reimbursed by 100 GEL per bed per day.
+If there is a need for more than 80 beds in a hospital, 120 GEL per day will be reimbursed for each bed.

 National guideline of the clinical management of the COVID patients has been introduced in March 24, 2020 (Ministerial Decree № 01-119/o).
 NHA monitors compliance with national treatment standards.
 If substantial deviation is found from the established treatment guidelines NHA may consider costs ineligible.
 For instance, if COVID 19 diagnoses is not confirmed with PCR test results the case related costs will not be reimbursed.